DamirDenis-Tudor/ktor-server-rabbitmq/README.md

 ![Deployment Status](https://github.com/DamirDenis-Tudor/ktor-server-rabbitmq/actions/workflows/deployment.yml/badge.svg) ![Pull Request Checks](https://github.com/DamirDenis-Tudor/ktor-server-rabbitmq/actions/workflows/pull-request-checks.yml/badge.svg)

 ### Overview

-- `Plugin` that provides access to major core functionalities of the `com.rabbitmq:amqp-client` library.
+- This plugin provides access to major core functionalities of the `com.rabbitmq:amqp-client` library.

 ### Features

 - Integrated with coroutines and has a separate dispatcher.
-- Seamlessly integrates with the Kotlin DSL, making it readable, maintainable, and easy to use.
 - Includes a built-in connection/channel management system.
-- Provides a built-in mechanism for validating property combinations.
 - Gives the possibility to interact directly with the java library.
+- Seamlessly integrates with the Kotlin DSL, making it readable, maintainable, and easy to use.

 ---